spencerchubb/cubingapp/README.md

 ## 6. Set up environment variables

-Inside the /server directory, you should see a file called .env-template
+a.
+Inside the /server directory, you should see a file called .env-template.
+Copy .env-template and name it .env-dev

-Copy this and name it .env-dev
+b.
+Fill in the values for the environment variables

-Then fill in the values for the environment variables
+c.
+Put the Firebase config in firebase-config.json.
+This can be regenerated from the Firebase console if needed.

 ## 7. Run server